 Bush: Bush took a different route becoming a congressman and twice standing unsuccessfully for the Senate in the Sixties, only really coming to the fore as Ambassador to the UN and head of the CIA under Nixon and Ford.
 He was sacked by the new president, Carter in 1976 but sought the presidency himself in 1980.
 He was beaten for the nomination by Ronald Reagan who picked him as his running mate.
 Bush served two terms as Vice President between 1981 and 1989.

-Carter: Carter triumphed over California Governor Jerry Brown and his eventual running mate Walter Mondale
+Carter: Carter triumphed over California Governor Jerry Brown and his eventual running mate Walter Mondale.

 Carter: Walter Mondale served as Carter’s Vice President.
-He performed less well as Reagan’s opponent in 1984 winning only one out of the fifty states contested (Minnesota).
+He performed less well as Reagan’s presidential opponent in 1984 winning only one out of the fifty states contested (Minnesota).

 Bush: Bush’s choice Dan Quayle was a gaffe-prone disaster who quickly became a national joke.
 Quayle was exposed as a Vietnam draft dodger (using his family connections to secure enrolment on the Indiana National Guard), misspelled the word “potatoes” in public, botched a tribute to the Holocaust (claiming it was a sad chapter “in our nation’s history”) and attacked TV sitcom Murphy Brown after the main character had a child out of wedlock.
-Nevertheless, Bush retained him even in 1992.
+Nevertheless, Bush retained him as running mate even in 1992.

 Carter: Although he was never hugely popular, carter achieved a major breakthrough in the quest for Middle East peace with the signing of the Camp David Agreement in 1978.
 The SALT 2 Treaty was also a huge success in Détente though it was never ratified by the US Senate.